TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-examples.md

 #### Running

-Job can be submitted into queue by command:
+The job can be submitted into the queue by command:

 ```bash
 sbatch -N 2 dist_run.slurm min_dist.py
 ```

-Where `dist_run.slurm` is a resource manager, `min_dist.py` is a PyTorch script and `-N` is the number of nodes used.
+Where `dist_run.slurm` is a resource manager, `min_dist.py` is a PyTorch script, and `-N` is the number of nodes used.

 ```bash
 #!/bin/bash